dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 $$
 k(x,x') = \exp\left(-\frac{1}{2\ell^2}\|x-x'\|^2\right).
 $$
-This kernel is widely used because it is local and *universal* (see [[1]](#references--supplementary-material)).
+This kernel is widely used because it is local and *universal* (see Corollary 4.58 [[1]](#references--supplementary-material)).
 "Universality" here means the associated RKHS is rich enough to approximate a wide class of continuous functions on compact domains under suitable conditions.

 The implementation is straightforward from the previous section.
 ```python